w3f/polkadot-wiki/docs/learn-crosschain.md

 XCMP queues must be initiated by first opening a channel between two parachains.
 The channel is identified by both the sender and recipeient parachains, meaning that it's a one-way channel.
 A pair of parachains can have at most two channels between them, one for sending messages to the other chain and another for receiving messages.
 The channel will require a deposit in DOT to be opened, which will get reciprocated when the channel is closed.

 ## Horizontal Relay-routed Message Passing (HRMP)

-While XCMP is still being implemented, a stop-gap protocol known as HRMP exists in its place.
+While XCMP is still being implemented, a stop-gap protocol (see definition below) known as HRMP exists in its place.
 HRMP has the same interface and functionality as XCMP but is much more demanding on resources since it stores all messages in the Relay Chain storage.
 When XCMP has been implemented, HRMP is planned to be deprecated and phased out in favor of it.

+> Note: A stop-gap protocol is a temporary subsitute for the functionality that is not fully
+> complete.
+While XCMP proper is still in development, HRMP is a working replacement.

 ## Vertical Message Passing